alexanderpepper/vuetify-express-postgres-starter/README.md

 * Configured in `client/.env.production` to use `/api` as the base API path when built for production

 ## Running the Server in Development
-To run the Loopback server in devepment mode on `https://localhost:3000`:
+To run the express server in devepment mode on `https://localhost:3000`:
 ```bash
 node .
 ```
-Loopback uses swagger to document the server's REST API.
+express uses swagger to document the server's REST API.
 This can be viewed at `http://localhost:3000/explorer`

 ## Running the Client in Development
 To run the Vue client in development mode on `http://localhost:8080`